zbalkan/osq-ext-bin/README.md

 ----------------------------

-With the extension version 1.0.24 a new table has been introduced called win_logger_events.
+With the extension version 1.0.24 a new table has been introduced called **win_logger_events**.
 This table can be configured to monitor arbitrary application log files (e.g. IIS logs, Apache logs, Windows SetupAPI logs etc) as long as the log is in ASCII format.
-Each log entry is treated as an 'event', and as new log entries are populated, the 'event' is recorded in the table which can then be queried using the standard osquery SQL form factor.
+Each log entry is treated as an **event**, and as new log entries are populated, the **event** is recorded in the table which can then be queried using the standard osquery SQL form factor.
 To avoid indundation of logs, targeted log collection can be done by provided regex filters.
 The win_logger_events table can be configured in the osquery.conf as follows: